 3.2.
 A vehicle is said to be an outlying emitter when the conditions given in paragraph 3.2.1. are met.

 3.2.1.
-In the case of a vehicle that has been type-approved according to the limit values given in Table 1 in paragraph 5.3.1.4., an outlying emitter is a vehicle where the applicable limit value for any regulated pollutant is exceeded by a factor of 1.5.
+In the case of a vehicle that has been type-approved according to the limit values given in Table 1 in paragraph 5.3.1.4. of this Regulation, an outlying emitter is a vehicle where the applicable limit value for any regulated pollutant is exceeded by a factor of 1.5.

 3.2.2.
 In the specific case of a vehicle with a measured emission for any regulated pollutant within the "intermediate zone".